-Anglers ourselves, we wanted answers to the same questions you do.
-What’s the best fishing line?
+Anglers ourselves, we want answers to the same questions you do.
+Questions like what’s the best fishing line?
 How do mono, fluorocarbon, and braid stack up against one another?

 We’d like to demystify fishing line and to do that, we’ve provided as thorough an analysis as we can, relying on evidence, testing, and real-world experimentation.